ibnsultan/swap/readme.md

 Result
  `juma ni kijana`

-**Explanation:** The above program is used to show from which age group does a person belong whether young, youth or an old person
+**Explanation:**The above program is used to show from which age group does a person belong whether young, youth or an old person

 **SWITCH CASE:**

-Also, switch case expressions are included.
-The switch case is only evaluated once, the value of each expression is always compared with the values of each case. if there is a match, the associated code block is run and then escapes the sequence.
+Also, switch case expressions are included, The switch case is only evaluated Once, the value of each expression is always compared with the values of Each case. if there is a match, the associated code block is run and then escapes the sequence.
  With exceptional to loops the use of `break;` which is presented by `vunja;` statement in Swap, to kill or escape a switch case sequence will result to a fatal error.
 In normal cases (without loops) the switch case automatically escapes the sequence after executing the true match of a case.

 The switch case values are presented as follows;